 Poetry of the City features a combination of video tutorials and conversations, archival images and texts, expeditions to historic literary sites, sample classroom visits, and practical exercises designed to support skills development.
 In this course you will:

 - Learn and practice the course’s four approaches to reading a poem, which also can be applied to reading literary texts more broadly (see Program Objectives).
-Laying the foundation with Professor New’s video tutorials, the course encourages skills practice through a customized poetry annotation tool that enables you to create and share your own close readings.
-You will also have the opportunity to apply these skills through a final lesson planning and delivery project.
+Laying the foundation with Professor New’s video tutorials, the course encourages skills practice through an online Writing Forum tool that enables you to create and share your own close readings.

-- Develop the art of literary conversation and grow as a facilitator of classroom discussion.
-Literary texts allow us to explore language and build critical thinking skills together, discussing and debating what we have read as a community of educators.
+- Develop the art of literary conversation and grow as a participant in, and facilitator of, discussions about poems and other texts.
+Literary texts allow us to explore language and build critical thinking skills together, discussing and debating what we have read as a community of learners and educators.
 Through video footage, you will observe facilitated poetry discussions featuring a wide range of participants – students, teachers, poets, musicians, actors, athletes, and others.
 You will also engage in conversation with your peers and course instructors through online discussion forums, where you will have the opportunity to apply the skills demonstrated in the course.

 - Experience the power of place through video excursions to the actual sites where our poets lived and wrote.
 Together we will read Whitman’s “Crossing Brooklyn Ferry” while riding across the East River, consider Frank O’Hara’s “A Step Away From Them” in mid-town Manhattan, and compare Carl Sandburg’s Chicago of 1914 with Gwendolyn Brooks’ Chicago of the 1950s.